top of page

 Tretinoin

-Research has shown that the use of tretinoin (retinoic acid) is effective in treating skin decolorations, it can make the skin more sensitive to UVA and UBV rays and the use of sun protection is very important during the treatment.
+Research has shown that the use of tretinoin (retinoic acid) is effective in treating skin decolouration's, however, it can make the skin more sensitive to UVA and UBV rays, so the use of sun protection is very important during the treatment.

 DURING MELANIN SYNTHESIS